micmejia/bible-dump/NKJV/Matthew/Matt 10.md

 Assuredly, I say to you, it will be more tolerable for the land of Sodom and Gomorrah in the day of judgment than for that city! ## Persecutions Are Coming

 ###### 16
 "Behold, I send you out as sheep in the midst of wolves.
-Therefore be wise as serpents and harmless[^f] as doves.
+Therefore be wise as serpents and harmless as doves.

 ###### 17
 But beware of men, for they will deliver you up to councils and scourge you in their synagogues.